-Detailed information is available on the City of Toronto website: City of Toronto Development Applications
+Detailed development application information is available on the City of Toronto website: Application Information Centre

 |

-Buildings under construction are noted with a purple circle.
+Buildings under construction are noted with a red 'x'.

 In 2022, two condominium buildings were completed adjacent to the Bay Cloverhill neighbourhood, Teahouse at 501 Yonge Street and Gloucester on Yonge (formerly Clover) at 595 Yonge Street.